Treading Air: Plot introduction

 Treading Air is the story of Ullo Paerand.
 It is narrated partly in the first person from the principal character's point of view, and partly in the voice of Paerand's schoolmate Jaak Sirkel, a character in several of Kross' recent novels.
 The novel opens with Ullo's reminiscences of a childhood trip to Germany in the 1920s, and ends with his vision of meeting his aged father who fled to the West together with his lover.

 The talented Ullo preserves memories of the happy childhood he knew before his father left and leaner years began.
 Together with his mother, Ullo fights for a better future.
 Despite minor humiliations, he gets a secondary education in one of Tallinn's best grammar schools.
 Soon after, due to his excellent memory and enterprising spirit, he enjoys professional success, rising to a position in the Prime Minister's Office.

 But fate lets Ullo down.
 The Soviet and German occupations deny him the chance of an upstanding career.
 Ullo joins with the nationalists to work towards the restoration of the Estonian Republic, and passes over an opportunity of escaping to the West offered by a representative of the Vatican.
 He lives the remainder of his life - some forty years - doing menial work, and making suitcases in a factory.

-Treading Air is one of the Kross' most successful books.
-It is on a par with Keisri hull (The Czar's Madman), regarded by many until now as Jaan Kross' best novel.